OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Evaluation

 \textbf{ILP Solver.} While our approach is agnostic to the choice of the ILP solver, we choose the high-performance ILP solver, HiGHS~\citep{huangfu2018parallelizing} to solve the problem in \cref{eq:opt_model_portfolio}, given its well-demonstrated efficiency and effectiveness on public benchmarks~\citep{miplib2017}.
 In a nutshell, HiGHS solves ILP problems with branch-and-cut algorithms~\citep{fischetti2020branch} and stops whenever the gap between the current solution and the global optimum is small enough (e.g., 1e-6). \eat{Note that our approach is agnostic to the ILP solver choice and we choose HiGHS for demonstration purposes. }

 \textbf{Baselines.} We compare our approach with three baselines: \textit{single best}, \textit{random}, and {FrugalMCT}~\citep{chen2022efficient}. \textit{Single best} always chooses the strongest (i.e., most expensive) model for a given cost budget. \textit{Random} estimates classifier accuracy with random guesses (i.e., uniform samples from $[0,1]$) and solves the problem in \cref{eq:opt_model_portfolio} with the same ILP solver as ours.
 FrugalMCT~\citep{chen2022efficient} is a recent work which selects the best ML models for given user budgets in an online setting, using model-based accuracy estimation.
 Following the same setting in \citep{chen2022efficient}, we train random forest regressors on top of the model-extracted features (e.g., ResNet-18 features), as the accuracy predictor.
-The predicted accuracy is used in \cref{eq:opt_model_portfolio}, which is solved by the same ILP solver as ours.
+The predicted accuracy is used in \cref{eq:opt_model_portfolio}, which is solved by the same ILP solver as ours to make a fair comparison in terms of solution quality and costs.